 Quick Answer

-The best savings account depends on what you need: if you want the highest interest rate, digital banks like Maya, GCash, and Tonik often offer 3-6% per year.
-If you need branch access and ATMs, traditional banks like BDO, BPI, and Metrobank are more convenient but offer lower rates.
+The best savings account depends on what you need: if you want the highest interest rate, digital banks like Tonik, MariBank, and GoTyme pay 3% to 4.5% per year on standard rates.
+If you need branch access and ATMs, traditional banks like BDO, BPI, and Metrobank are more convenient but pay around 0.25%.
 Always check the maintaining balance, fees, and PDIC insurance coverage before opening an account.

 Why Your Savings Account Choice Matters